groupdocs-viewer/GroupDocs.Viewer-Docs/net/developer-guide/loading-documents/loading-documents-from-different-sources/loading-documents-from-stream/_index.md

 productName: GroupDocs.Viewer for .NET
 hideChildren: False
 ---
-There might be the case when your document is not physically located on the disk.
-Instead, you have the document in the form of a stream.
-In this case, to avoid the overhead of saving stream as a file on disk, GroupDocs.Viewer enables you to render the file streams directly.
+You can load a document from a stream without saving it as a file on a disk.
+You can use this feature to load a document from different sources like an URL, FTP, and so on.

-The following are the steps to be followed:
+To load a document from stream, follow these steps:

-* Specify the method to obtain document stream;
+1. Implement a method to obtain the document stream.
-* Pass method's name to [Viewer](https://reference.groupdocs.com/net/viewer/groupdocs.viewer/viewer) class constructor.
+2. Call the [Viewer](https://reference.groupdocs.com/net/viewer/groupdocs.viewer/viewer) class constructor.
+Specify the method implemented in the previous step.

-Following code snippet serves this purpose.
+The following code snippet shows how to load a document from a stream:

 ```csharp
 static void LoadDocumentFromStream()